 Award and Acceptance

-2. On notification of the Scholarship award, the awardee must then provide the Trustees with written acceptance of the Scholarship within fourteen (14) days of being notified of their selection.
+2. On notification of the Scholarship award, the awardee must then provide the Trustees with written acceptance of the Scholarship within fourteen (14) days.

 3. Written acceptance will be in a form prepared by the Trustees and forwarded to the awardee.

-5. The awardee must also complete all immigration and security requirements through the US Consulate in Sydney.
+5. The awardee must also complete all immigration and security requirements through the US Consulate (presently in Sydney).
 This may require the awardee to personally attend the Consulate.

 6. The Trustees at all times reserve the right to withdraw the Scholarship from an awardee in their absolute discretion should the awardee:

 (1) not enrol in the NYU Steinhardt programme;